tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 - Make sure TAs circulate the classroom to provide assistance to students who are still struggling with Python concepts.
 If the lesson moves ahead of schedule, you can use the extra time to review those topics.

-- Remind students to activate their conda environment so that they can access libraries like NumPy, which they will need for this lesson.
+- Remind students to activate their conda environment so that they can access libraries like NumPy (and its financial cousin, numpy_financial), which they will need for this lesson.
 If they have issues importing the NumPy library, suggest running `conda install anaconda` or `conda install numpy`.
 The conda environment may not have included the Anaconda tools, as this is a common error.

+  * `numpy` and  `numpy_financial` are two separate packages that will both need to be installed for this lesson.

 - Make sure that students are properly setting their file paths when reading in files.
 Ensure that their paths are properly set and look out for erroneous relative or absolute paths.